inveniosoftware-contrib/citadel-search/README.md

 CERN Search specific parameters:

-- CERN_SEARCH_REMOTE_APP_RESOURCE: It is the ``Homepage`` value in the OAuth application registration.
+- REMOTE_APP_RESOURCE: It is the ``Homepage`` value in the OAuth application registration.
 Note that it should not include nor the protocol (``https://``) nor the ending slash (``\``).
 Basically, this would be the name of your server, which if it is deployed in OpenShift would be like ``you-project-name.web.cern.ch``.
-- CERN_SEARCH_DEFAULT_INDEX: The default index where to insert data if not index / schema is specified in the request.
+- DEFAULT_INDEX: The default index where to insert data if not index / schema is specified in the request.
-- CERN_SEARCH_DEFAULT_DOC_TYPE: The value of the default document type.
+- DEFAULT_DOC_TYPE: The value of the default document type.
 It must be part of the default index, defined in the above variable.
-- CERN_SEARCH_INSTANCE: The name of the instance.
+- SEARCH_INSTANCE: The name of the instance.
 A folder with this name must exist in ``cern_search_rest/modules/cernsearch/jsonschemas/``, therefore, upon index creation an alias will be set for all the indexes (mappings existing in this folder).
 This indexes will be the ones over whom searches will be performed.
+- ADMIN_USER: Superuser's email account.
+If it is a non-CERN account, it should go without a domain (``@cern.ch``).
 The rest of the configuration comes from parameters that are configurable through the Invenio Framework or Flask.
 The full list of the overwritten ones can be found in ``cern_search_rest/config.py``, nonetheless, if needed others can be overwritten (check documentation of the corresponding project in the